-- 1) On page 22, Bechdel compares the warm feeling as her father poured hot water over her. with the "unbearable" cold when the water stopped.
-What does this symbolize? - 2) On page 23, there are five drawing of Alison with her father.
+1) On page 22, Bechdel compares the warm feeling as her father poured hot water over her. with the "unbearable" cold when the water stopped.
+What does the water symbolize?

+2) On page 23, there are five drawing of Alison with her father.
 Compare each drawing to the next one.
+What are they doing in each picture?
+What are they looking at in each picture?
 How do these drawings symbolize their relationship?

-3. "There Will Come Soft Rains"
+Chapter 3 - Study Guide: "There Will Come Soft Rains"

 "There Will Come Soft Rains" is a short story written by the great American science-fiction author Ray Bradbury.
-It was first published in 1950 and appears in The Martian Chronicles.
+It was first published in 1950 and appears in The Martian Chronicles (Harper Perennial Modern Classics).